marcocrowe/learn-software-testing/exam-papers/2024-software-testing-sodv06010-solution.md

 **Additional Considerations:**
 While BVA primarily focuses on boundary values, it can also be useful to consider other types of test cases such as:

-- **Negative Values:** Testing with negative values (e.g., -1) can help ensure that the application correctly handles invalid inputs.
+* **Negative Values:** Testing with negative values (e.g., -1) can help ensure that the application correctly handles invalid inputs.
-- **Even/Odd Values:** Testing with even and odd values within the valid range (e.g., 2, 3, 98, 99) can help identify any issues related to specific types of inputs.
+* **Even/Odd Values:** Testing with even and odd values within the valid range (e.g., 2, 3, 98, 99) can help identify any issues related to specific types of inputs.
-- **Non-Integer Values:** Testing with non-integer values (e.g., 1.5) can help verify the application's handling of non-integer inputs.
+* **Non-Integer Values:** Testing with non-integer values (e.g., 1.5) can help verify the application's handling of non-integer inputs.

 By focusing on these boundary values and additional considerations, we can ensure that the application correctly handles the edge cases, thereby improving the reliability and robustness of the software.

-### Question 4.B (23 Marks)
+### Question 4.
+B (23 Marks)

 A shopping website offers different discounts depending upon each transaction made by the customer.
 The user enters the integer value of the purchase amount in Euro, then presses the Enter button.
 For example if a purchase amount is in the range €1 to €10 then no discount is displayed, a purchase over €10 and up to €300 have 10% discount calculated and displayed.
 Purchase amounts between €301 and up to €500 have 15% discount calculated and displayed, and purchases over €500 have a 20% discount calculated and displayed.
 The maximum purchase amount that can be entered is €1000 and the minimum amount is €1 and invalid input of any kind results in the warning message Invalid Input.

 Derive the equivalence classes and determine black box test cases based on these and utilise boundary value analysis.

-### Answer 4.B
+### Answer 4.
+B

 Identifying relevant terms from the question for Equivalence Partitioning and Boundary Value Analysis:

 A shopping website offers different `discounts` depending upon each transaction made by the customer.
 The user enters the `integer value` of the `purchase amount` in Euro, then presses the Enter button.
 For example if a purchase amount is in the `range €1 to €10` then `no discount` is displayed, a purchase over `€10 and up to €300` have `10% discount` calculated and displayed.
 Purchase amounts `between €301 and up to €500` have `15% discount` calculated and displayed, and purchases `over €500` have a `20% discount` calculated and displayed.
-The `maximum purchase amount that can be entered is €1000` and the `minimum amount is €1` and `invalid input of any kind` results in the warning message `Invalid Input`.
+The `maximum purchase amount that can be entered is €1000` and the `minimum amount is €1` and `invalid input of any kind` results in the warning message `Invalid Input` .

 1. **Valid Input:**
    - Class 1: €1 to €10 (No discount)